esprit-dev/homebridge-dummy/README.md

 - `temperatureUnits` - Units to use for thermostats, either 'C' or 'F'
 - `defaultState` — Initial value, either "on" or "off"
 - `defaultBrightness` — If set, lightbulb will have additional dimmer settings with this default brightness percentage
+- `fadeOut` - Fade smoothly instead of abruptly from 100% to off.
+Requires `defaultBrightness` and `timer` to be defined.
 - `defaultLockState` - The initial value for the lock, "locked" or "unlocked"
 - `defaultPosition` — Initial position for the door/garage/window/blinds, "open" or "closed"
 - `defaultThermostatState` - The initial state for the thermostat, "auto", "heat", "cool", or "off"